-Annual licenses (accounts) for both Adobe Creative Cloud and Adobe Document Cloud (Acrobat Pro DC) are available for purchase through OIT by Duke faculty and staff.
-The license expires on October 7 each year, and renewal licensing will need to be purchased each year for continued access.
+Licenses (accounts) for both Adobe Creative Cloud and Adobe Document Cloud (Adobe Acrobat) are available for purchase through OIT by Duke faculty and staff.

 The purchase of an account/license for or by a faculty/staff member entitles that person to license and install licensed products on both Duke-owned or personally-owned devices for personal use.
 Each account allows an individual user to install and activate desktop applications on two computers, regardless of operating system, for individual use.
-Accounts may not be shared, but if an account holder has transferred or left the organization, the account may be transferred from one user to another
+Accounts may not be shared.

 The default method of deployment for faculty/staff is self service.
 With this method, users will download products directly from Adobe.com and install and update the software themselves.

 For shared or managed computers, there is a "Named User" package that can be deployed.
 Named License deployment ties the usage of Adobe apps and services to an individual user.
 Named licensing works well if the product and service requirements are closely associated with a user or a role.
 Named licensing provides IT admins complete control to add and remove product licenses for a user at any time.
 Named licenses require periodic Internet connectivity.
 Computers must connect to Adobe servers for initial activation, and then at least once every 99 days.
 The default named user package has the creative cloud apps panel (allowing users to install and updated applications themselves) and updates disabled.
 A new named user package will be made available during winter and summer academic breaks.